Engee documentation

 To use this parameter, set the Restriction type parameter to Variable.

-Maximum restriction area - upper limit of the cross sectional area of the constriction 0.005 m² (by default).
+Maximum restriction area — the upper limit of the cross-sectional area of the narrowing

-Upper limit of the constriction cross-sectional area .
-The AR input signal is saturated at this value to prevent further increase of the constriction cross-sectional area.
+Upper limit of the narrowing cross-sectional area .
+The input signal AR is saturated at this value to prevent a further increase in the narrowing cross-section.

 Dependencies